Thomas H. Nelson

-Thomas Henry Nelson (August 12, 1824 – March 14, 1896) was a U.S. diplomat and politician from Indiana.
+Thomas Henry Nelson (October 24, 1821 – March 14, 1896) was a U.S. diplomat and politician from Indiana.

+Early life

-Nelson was born in Minerva, Mason County, Kentucky to Dr. Thomas W. Nelson and Frances Doniphan Nelson.
-In 1844, Thomas married Elizabeth "Lizzie" Key, the daughter of Marshall Key and Harriet Sellman Key.
+Nelson was born on October 24, 1821, in Mason County, Kentucky, to Dr. Thomas W. Nelson and Frances Doniphan Nelson.

+On Dec 11, 1843, in Aberdeen, Ohio, Nelson married Elizabeth "Lizzie" Key, the daughter of Marshall Key and Harriet Sellman Key.
 She was a student of Harriet Beecher Stowe.

 The Nelsons moved to Rockville, Indiana, where he set up a law practice.
 A few years later, the couple moved to Terre Haute, Indiana.
 In 1852 he was on the Board of Commissioners for the construction of the Springfield and Terre Haute Railroad.

+Career

-During the 1850s, he was tasked with organizing the Republican Party in Indiana.
+During the late 1850s, he was a leader of the Whig Party and he was tasked with organizing the Republican Party in Indiana.

 In 1860, he unsuccessfully ran for the United States Congress.

-He was appointed U.S. Envoy to Chile in 1861 by Abraham Lincoln.
-On December 8, 1863, he organized rescue operations during the catastrophic Church of the Company Fire in Santiago and was called "a true hero of Chile" for doing so.
+He was appointed envoy extraordinary and minister plenipotentiary to Chile in 1861 to 1866 by U.S. president Abraham Lincoln.
+On December 8, 1863, he organized rescue operations during the catastrophic Church of the Company Fire in Santiago and was commended for his act of bravery.

-He was made U.S. Envoy to Mexico from 1869 to 1873 by Ulysses S. Grant.
-Nelson died in Terre Haute, on March 14, 1896, and is buried there in Woodlawn Cemetery.
+He was appointed minister to Mexico from 1869 by Ulysses S. Grant, but resigned in 1873.

+Nelson died in Terre Haute, on March 14, 1896, and is buried at its Woodlawn Cemetery.